Getting started with charts in ChartMogul

 Next Steps

-Check out the Guide section of our help center for articles on specific charts in ChartMogul.
+Review charts available in your account and check out the Analyzing Reports section of our help center for articles on specific charts in ChartMogul.

-If you’re new to ChartMogul, we recommend getting familiar with these charts:
+If you’re new to SaaS metrics, we recommend getting familiar with these charts:

 • MRR Movements — one of the classic and most iconic SaaS charts, MRR movements breaks down your growth into the five MRR movement types to give you a clearer understanding of where you’re gaining (and losing) revenue with new and existing subscribers.